 12. Khopra Ridge

-This is a more tranquil and less popular point of view in the Annapurna region, so one will have a a more peaceful and unique sunrise experience.
+This is a more tranquil and less popular point of view in the Annapurna region, so one will have a more peaceful and unique sunrise experience.
 The path is not so busy, and the ridge provides unrestricted views of the other mountains.
 Peaks such as Dhaulagiri and Annapurna South are high at the top and are facing you.
 The mornings in this place are quiet and undisturbed, and you have an opportunity to see the beauty of the Himalayas without a lot of people.

 Key Highlights: